The Judge Returns

-The Judge Returns is an upcoming South Korean television series starring Ji Sung, Park Hee-soon, Won Jin-ah and Baek Jin-hee.
-It is scheduled to premiere on MBC TV on January 2, 2026, and will air every Friday and Saturday at 21:50 (KST).
+The Judge Returns is a 2026 South Korean television series based on the Naver series of the same name by Lee Hae-nal and starring Ji Sung, Park Hee-soon, and Won Jin-ah.
+It aired on MBC TV from January 2 to February 14, 2026, every Friday and Saturday at 21:50 (KST).
+It is also available for streaming on Wavve and TVING in South Korea, and HBO Max in selected regions.

 Synopsis

-A legal drama about just judge Lee Han-young, who cries out, "Let's not judge others' lives as we please," regains consciousness after an unjust death and returns to the past to punish the wrongdoers and change his fate.
+A legal drama about an unjust judge Lee Han-young, who cries out, "Let's not judge others' lives as we please," regains consciousness after an untimely death and returns to the past to punish the wrongdoers and change his fate.